Faculty of Medicine & Health Sciences

 - 40 hours assessment writing and presentation

-In conjunction with Clinical Geriatric Medicine 1, this module covers the most common conditions affecting older people, from osteoporosis and bone disease through to end of life issues.
-There will be a mix of student led and expert led seminars, analysis of the literature and case based discussions.
-In addition to writing a clinical audit report, each student will produce a poster summarising their findings.
+In conjunction with Clinical Geriatric Medicine 1, this module covers common themes relating to older patients such as management of acute frailty presentations, rehabilitation and reablement, drugs prescribing in older patients, palliative care and end-of-life issues.
+There will be a combination of interactive expert-led and student-led seminars, analysis of the literature and case-based discussions.
+In addition to writing a clinical audit report, each student will produce a poster summarizing their findings.
 Students are encouraged to produce their work with a view to further dissemination, such as conference presentations.

 The assessment is comprised of two parts: